arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 end
 ```

-This time we will use simple synchronous handler.
+This time we will use a simple synchronous handler.
 Thanks to `RubyEventStore::ComposedDispatcher` we do not need to change anything.
-It won't match the handlers handled by `RailsEventStore::ActiveJobScheduler` so default `RubyEventStore::Dispatcher` will trigger the event handler.
+It won't match the handlers handled by `RailsEventStore::ActiveJobScheduler` so the default `RubyEventStore::Dispatcher` will trigger the event handler.

 ## Implementing catchup subscription